InnerSourceCommons/InnerSourceLearningPath/contributor/outline.md

     "With many eyes, all bugs are shallow"
     - Reduced duplication of projects.
     - Better alignment of shared projects to the needs of their internal consumers.
+    - Improved and streamlined work environment retains more employees.

 ## Conclusion